-As part of the Iowa Fluoride Study (IFS), a longitudinal study of fluoride intake, dental fluorosis, and dental caries, data were collected concerning newborns recruited from 8 hospitals in eastern Iowa and followed for 9 years.
-The Institutional Review Board of The University of Iowa, Iowa City, Iowa, had approved this study, and Table 1.
-Percentages of Children With Dental Visits and Fluoride Applications and
+As part of the Iowa Fluoride Study (IFS), a longitudinal study of fluoride intake, ^{13,14} dental fluorosis, ^{15,16} and dental caries, ^{17,18} data were collected concerning newborns recruited from 8 hospitals in eastern Iowa and followed for 9 years.
+The Institutional Review Board of The University of Iowa, Iowa City, Iowa, had approved this study, and parents were asked to provide informed consent.
+At baseline (1992-95), parents were interviewed and asked to complete questionnaires regarding their ages, education, income, and other family demographics, as well as water sources. ^{15,18,19}